Candidates

 petition.
 Nominating petitions for the May County Primary must be turned in no later than

-12:00 NOON on February 18, 2010.
-State law requires the
+12:00 NOON on February 19, 2026.

 The dates above also apply to Independent candidates seeking election to county offices.